Can the new law help me obtain a secure residence permit?

 It is particularly important to clarify when the application for the subsequent residence permit (§ 25a and § 25b Residence Act) can and must be filed at the earliest so that there are no gaps in the legal residence.

-Yes – you are allowed to work as an employee or self-employed.
+Yes – you are allowed to work as an employee, become self-employed or work for a temporary employment agency.

-If you, as a person with a “Duldung”, faced work prohibition (“Beschäftigungsverbot ”) and were therefore not allowed to work, the prohibition will no longer apply once you have been granted “Chancen-Aufenthaltsrecht”.
-However, to be safe, you should also inquire about it at the Immigration Office responsible for you when you are handed the residence permit.
+If you, as a person with a “Duldung”, faced work prohibition (“Beschäftigungsverbot”) and were therefore not allowed to work before, the prohibition will no longer apply once you are granted “Chancen-Aufenthaltsrecht”.
+However, to be on the safe side, you should also inquire about it at your Immigration Office when you are handed the residence permit and make sure the work permit is also included.

 You will find more information on the right to work on your residence permit or in a supplementary sheet handed to you along with the residence permit.
 In our WORK category, you will find various chapters with essential information about working in Germany.
 For many professions in Germany, you must have your qualifications recognised before you can work.
 You will find out more in our chapter Recognition of foreign qualifications.